MartinSmelka/Digital-Electronics-2-Smelka/Labs/Project2_Lock/README.md

 ### Team members

-* Martin Šmelka(App Design, Code, Device Planning)
+* Martin Šmelka(App Design, Code, Device Planning, Documentation)
-* Šimon Špánik(Device Planning, Documentation)
+* Šimon Špánik(Code, Device Planning, Documentation, Video Editing)

 ## Hardware description

-With the help of specified hardware components and Arduino, we created an implementation where we use the Encoder and Joystick to control the LEDs in the shape of a cross and display the data on the LCD.
+With the help of specified hardware components and Arduino, we created an implementation where we use the Encoder to control two servos with assigned LEDs in that denote their state in an application as "Locks".
+In a real application the Servos in a "Locked" state would move into a position where they would deny the opening of the structure they were installed upon by bracing on a strikeplate.

 ### Schematic